pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

     CUDA event elapsed time on training loop 39.77766015625sec

-Following is the peak memory usage from DDP MNIST training on g4dn.12.xlarge AWS EC2 instance with 4 gpus captured from PyTorch profiler.
+The following is the peak memory usage from DDP MNIST training on g4dn.12.xlarge AWS EC2 instance with 4 GPUs captured from PyTorch profiler.

 .. figure:: /_static/img/distributed/DDP_memory.gif
    :width: 100%